Galactic magnetic fields seeded by ultralight dark photons: Dark electromagnetic fields from ultralight dark photons

 Indeed, the behavior of this field over lengths much greater than $\ell_{c}$, or times larger than the coherence time, $\tau_{c} \simeq 2\pi/ m_{\gamma^{\prime}}v^{2}$ is much more complicated.
 In particular, for virialized dark photons, the velocity distribution induces a phase decoherence at times $t \gg \tau_{C}$, when interference between different modes become relevant and cause the net field to fluctuate stochastically.
 When considering cosmological structure, one must also take into account the spatial decoherence over length scales larger than $\ell_{c}$.
 Such a complete study incorporating all these effects is only possible with a proper cosmological simulation, which is beyond the scope of this work.
 We will therefore assume, for simplicity, that the dark photon has a mass of roughly $\sim10^{-21}$ eV, corresponding to de Broglie wavelength of $\mathcal{O}$ (kpc), and represents a minute fraction of the DM, as previously mentioned.
 In such a scenario, the dark electric and magnetic fields are well described by Eqs. \eqref{eq:darkEField} and \eqref{eq:DarkBField} over the length and time scales relevant for this work. \\

 Before closing this section, we offer some additional remarks regarding our assumption that $f\sim(1\%)$.
-We assume that the ULDPs only provide a fraction of the observed dark matter density, because this assumption addresses several details: (i) constraints on the kinetic mixing $\epsilon$ are generally relaxed due to ULDPs not making up all of the DM, (ii) as previously mentioned, the dynamics of halo formation and evolution for ULDPs are expected to follow the dynamics of the more-abundant CDM component, and (iii) the difficulties in producing a sufficient abundance of low mass dark photons \cite{Arias:2012az, Graham:2015rva, Agrawal:2018vin} can be alleviated if it is not all of the DM.
+We assume that the ULDPs only provide a fraction of the observed dark matter density, because this assumption addresses several details: (i) Constraints on the kinetic mixing $\epsilon$ are generally relaxed due to ULDPs not making up all of the DM.
+For instance, note that Ref.~\cite{Kobayashi:2017jcf} found that Lyman-$\alpha$ constraints on ultralight bosons are lifted for $f \lesssim 0.2$. (ii) As previously mentioned, the dynamics of halo formation and evolution for ULDPs are expected to follow the dynamics of the more-abundant CDM component. (iii) Finally, the difficulties in producing a sufficient abundance of low mass dark photons \cite{Arias:2012az, Graham:2015rva, Agrawal:2018vin} can be alleviated if it is not all of the DM.